DaniilZinoviev/education__PHP-dumper/README.md

-# PHP-dumper
+# dumper($var)

-Function dumper() for comfortable dumping PHP variables of any type
+Function for comfortable dumping PHP variables of any type.
+Just download this, include in your .php file and dump any variable you need.